Kinnu

 Kurtosis

-Kurtosis is a statistical measurement that tells us about the shape of a distribution.
-It specifically tells us how “peaked” or “flat” a distribution is compared to a normal distribution.
-A normal distribution has a kurtosis of zero.
+Excess kurtosis is a statistical measurement that tells us about the shape of a distribution.
+It specifically tells us how "peaked" or "flat" a distribution is compared to a normal distribution.

 In conclusion, kurtosis can help you identify the shape of a distribution and help you tell if it is fat-tailed, normal-tailed or thin-tailed.